aciccarello/ciccarello.me/_posts/blog/2023-09-10-group-messaging-doesnt-have-to-be-this-bad.md

 It complained about a lack of encryption saying it weakened user's security.
 But SMS already isn't encrypted so users aren't protected now.
 Furthermore, Google has added support for encryption to RCS, giving actual protection that Apple could also support.
-Even more blatantly, Apple's CEO Tim Cook has said that anyone who to message their family member with an Android should just buy them an iPhone.
+Even more blatantly, Apple's CEO [Tim Cook has said](https://www.theverge.com/2022/9/7/23342243/tim-cook-apple-rcs-imessage-android-iphone-compatibility) that people wanting to send videos should "buy your mom an iPhone".
 In short, it looks like Apple is afraid interoperability would weaken their iMessage monopoly.

 RCS is not without it's issues.
-The RCS rollout was a slow and painful process.
+The RCS rollout was a slow and painful process leaving some companies hesitant to jump in.
-It's unclear if international telecoms will offer free RCS messaging rates like they have with Whatsapp.
-There are still sometime connections issues and you need to disable it when switching phones.
+There are still sometime connections issues and problems when switching phones.
 I also would prefer for Google to be less central of a player in the standard.
-There is also a risk that RCS will become a target for spam.
+There are also existing challenges to texting like the risk of spam.
+It's unclear if international telecoms will offer free RCS messaging rates or only subsidize Meta's Whatsapp.

 ## Waiting for change